GSA-TTS/tts.gsa.gov/pages/jointts/positions/position-template.md

 # Put the GS grade this position is being advertised at.
 For SES positions, set the value of gs to SES.
 gs:

+# If the position is limited to a particuar region, set the salary range here to override the default salary range shown.
+# Format should be: $48,000 - $56,000
+salary_range:

 travel_requirement: Occasional travel may be required up to 10%-20% per year.

 work_schedule: Full time.